fuggla/fc-aqua-fish/README.md

 # Aqua Fish

 A game by Furniture Corp.
+The latest release can be found [here](https://github.com/owlnical/fc-aqua-fish/releases).

 ## Roadmap